 Note 1: See rule 1.7 for the definition of “required consumer data”, and see clause 3.2 of Schedule 3 for the definition of “required consumer data” in relation to the banking sector.

-Note 2: For the banking sector, for requests that relate to joint accounts, in some cases, the request might be refused without the data holder needing to seek authorisation under this rule: see clause 4.3 of Schedule 3.

-Note 3: For the banking sector, for requests that relate to joint accounts, in some cases, the data holder might need to seek an authorisation from the other joint account holder: see clause 4.5 of Schedule 3 to these rules.

-Note 4: This subrule is a civil penalty provision (see rule 9.8).
+Note 2: This subrule is a civil penalty provision (see rule 9.8).

 4.6 Disclosing consumer data in response to a consumer data request